he following presentation is a

 more in depth explanation of this project to anyone willing to legitimize

 their request.
-For Contact information !
+See Contact information for